umrlastig/Land-Use-Land-Cover-ontology-instantiation/README.md

-# Land-Use-Land-Cover-ontology-instantiation
+# Land Use Land Cover Ontology Instantiation
-The aim of this repository is to store code to instantiate automatically the LULC ontology from an excel file
+The aim of this repository is to store the code to instantiate automatically the LULC ontology from an excel file, or a folder containing excel files.